 Unless you have one made in Louisiana where baking king cakes is an art form (and a matter of life and death), you’re best tackling the tasty dessert at home.
 The ingredients will run you approximately $20, but you’ll have a wholesome, rich, and gorgeous king cake as your party showstopper.

-The flavors are well balanced with delicious, spiced cream cheese and fresh raspberry swirled into buttery, soft dough.
+The flavors are well balanced with delicious spiced cream cheese and fresh raspberry swirled into buttery, soft dough.
 The cake has extra zest with a lemon based icing.
 This cake makes your house smell heavenly as it bakes.
 For the best taste, eat it fresh within an hour after you make it.
 The dough will be plush, the filling warm, and the crystal sprinkles full of crunch.

 Raspberry Cream Cheese King Cake